rtbsec/EntraFalcon/README.md

 ## 🚀 Features

 - Simple PowerShell script compatible with PowerShell 5.1 and 7.
-Works on both Windows and Linux with no external dependencies.
+Works on Windows, Linux
-- Built-in authentication supporting multiple methods (Interactive Authorization Code Flow and Device Code Flow)
+- Built-in authentication supporting multiple methods
 - Uses first-party Microsoft applications with pre-consented scopes to bypass Graph API consent prompts
 - Generates navigable HTML reports that support filtering, sorting, data export, etc.
+- Performs 65 automated checks and summarizes the results in a Security Findings Report
+    - Includes checks for weak tenant configurations and risky object properties or permissions
+    - Provides severity ratings as well as descriptions of the issue, potential threats, and remediation guidance
+    - Lists affected objects and links directly to their detailed reports for further investigation
 - Performs basic impact, likelihood, and risk scoring to highlight weakly protected high-privilege objects and sort the data.
 - Displays warnings for risky configurations and elevated privileges
 - Enumerates Entra ID objects, including:
-    - Users
+    - Users (including Agent Users)
     - Groups
     - Enterprise Applications
     - App Registrations